beacon-biosignals/WeakKeyIdDicts.jl/README.md

 ```

 Avoid assuming a key exists in a `WeakKeyIdDict`, especially when allocation occurs.
 Keys can be removed any time garbage collection occurs.
 Favor the methods `get!` and `get` over `getindex`.

+## Credits

+Much of the credit for the implementation of WeakKeyIdDict goes to Maura Werder (@mauro3) for the initial [work in the julia repository](https://github.com/JuliaLang/julia/pull/28182), and [DataStructures](https://github.com/JuliaCollections/DataStructures.jl/pull/402).
+Max Horn (@fingolfin) then updated and debugged a version merged to [AlbstractAlgebra](https://github.com/Nemocas/AbstractAlgebra.jl/pull/1419).

+The version here adds a few additional tests for edge-cases, fixing related bugs along the way, that arose from work in base [julia](https://github.com/JuliaLang/julia).